sheldonwong0228/AppStoreHome/README.md

 Introduction:

 An application to display Top 10 grossing applicaions and Top 100 free applications from app store.
-A searching function can be used to search applications by app name, category, author or summary
+A searching function can be used to search applications by app name, category, author or summary.
+Handle poor network with retry button.
+Save api return data into local storage and retrieve it on poor network.

 Installation